microsoft/BotBuilder-V3/Builder/Node/getting-started.md

     npm init

-Get the BotBuilder module using npm.
+Get the BotBuilder and Restify modules using npm.

     npm install --save botbuilder
+    npm install --save restify

 Say hello in a few lines of code.

 {% highlight JavaScript %}